appgruard/Grua-RD/replit.md

 ## System Architecture

 ### UI/UX Decisions
-The design system uses Inter font with GruaRD brand colors: navy blue (`#0F2947`) as primary and orange (`#F5A623`) as accent, leveraging `shadcn/ui` and Tailwind CSS for a mobile-first, responsive PWA.
+The design system uses Inter font with Grúa RD brand colors: navy blue (`#0F2947`) as primary and orange (`#F5A623`) as accent, leveraging `shadcn/ui` and Tailwind CSS for a mobile-first, responsive PWA.
 It supports a light mode with dark mode preparation.
 Client and Driver interfaces utilize a `MobileLayout` with bottom navigation, while the Admin interface uses an `AdminLayout` with a sidebar.
-The PWA is configured for standalone installation with the GruaRD logo integrated across all interfaces.
+The PWA is configured for standalone installation with the Grúa RD logo integrated across all interfaces.

 ### Technical Implementations
-GruaRD is built with a React 18 (TypeScript, Vite) frontend and an Express.js (Node.js) backend.
+Grúa RD is built with a React 18 (TypeScript, Vite) frontend and an Express.js (Node.js) backend.
 PostgreSQL (Neon) with Drizzle ORM manages the database.
 Authentication uses Passport.js with local strategy and bcrypt.
 Real-time features, including GPS tracking and chat, are powered by WebSockets (`ws` library).
 Google Maps JavaScript API handles mapping, distance, and geocoding.
 State management is done with TanStack Query (React Query v5).
 The project maintains a modular structure.

 ### Feature Specifications
 **Core Features:**